 Instead of leaving our tablet to bounce around inside the cab, we mounted it on the dash using magnetic holders that have a 3M sticky backing.
 It works very well.

 In Kruger National Park, most of the wildlife photography is done from a vehicle.
-It’s all about holding the camera steady and depending on the scene, this may be for a good length of time.
+It’s all about holding the camera steady and depending on the scene, this may be for a long time.

 A bean bag is a good alternative to holding your camera and it stops any wobble.
 There are different types of bean bags, but the one with the ears that support the bag on each side of the window is the most stable.

 The bean bag is great from the passenger seat but space is pretty restricted from the driver’s seat and because of this I (as designated driver) prefer to rest my arm on the open window sill when holding my camera and 200-600mm lens.

 While there are many, many reference books on the fauna and flora of Kruger, a really comprehensive app for iPhone or Android is the KrugerExplorer.
 It includes info on Kruger campsites, flora, fauna, routes and maps; pretty much a one-stop-shop and the app is regularly updated.
 It’s a great one-stop wildlife reference for any photo safari.

 We can honestly say that the KrugerExplorer app is a worthwhile investment (USD$9.99) at the time of writing this article, and an added bonus is that you can log your sightings.